jiekliao1314/jiekvim/README.md

-#jackvim
+#jiekvim
-`jackvim` is a kind of vim configuration for python developer.
+`jiekvim` is a kind of vim configuration for python developer.

 ##Installation
 ###Requirements